fboender/awesome-devop-tools/README.md

 * **[rsync](https://rsync.samba.org/)**: Provides fast, reliable, configurable
   incremental file transfer on local disk or over the network.
 Archive, mirror, etc.
+* **[ncdu](https://dev.yorhel.nl/ncdu/scr)**: A disk usage analyzer with an ncurses interface.
+It is designed to find space hogs on a remote server where you don't have an entire graphical setup available.

 ## Linting